 Frequently asked questions

-All children have trouble from time to time.
-It is normal for children to have times when they are sad, angry, frustrated, and act shy or show anxiety– especially when faced with new situations.
-But, when your child is often distressed, cannot be soothed or comforted or is having problems that seem to be getting worse, it is a good idea not to worry alone.
-Just like your child’s physical health, there is a certain time when you may need to get a professional’s help.
-Also, if you are feeling overly concerned, have questions, or think that your child needs help or support, it is probably time to reach out to a qualified professional.
+It is normal for all children to have times when they feel sad, angry, frustrated, shy or anxious – especially when facing new situations.
+But when your child is often distressed, cannot be soothed or comforted, is having worsening problems, or is having trouble with normal functioning at school or home, it is a good idea not to worry alone.
+Just like your child’s physical health, there are times when you may need professional help.
+Any time you are feeling overly concerned, have questions, or think that your child needs help or support, it is probably time to reach out to a qualified professional.
+Help is available and recovery and healing is possible!

-It is sometimes hard to know whom to turn to when your child has mental health concerns.
-A good place to start is your child’s doctor or pediatrician.
-You can talk to your child’s doctor about your worries and they can help you understand whether these concerns are a normal part of your child’s growth, or whether they need help.
-Some pediatricians can treat mental health issues, while others will send you to a specialist.
-It is important to remember that your pediatrician is trained to understand child development and to know what is normal for any given age or phase of development.
-However, your pediatrician may not have specific expertise in treating mental health issues.
-Your pediatrician can help assess the level of concern and then help refer you to a mental health specialist.
-Your pediatrician’s office should also be made aware of other types of help or treatment your child may be getting – just like when you see any other type of medical specialist for your child.
+Otherwise, a good place to start is your child’s doctor or pediatrician.
+Talk to your child’s doctor about your worries and they can help you understand whether these concerns are a normal part of your child’s growth or whether they may need additional help.
+Some pediatricians can treat mental and behavioral health issues – especially common ones like ADHD, anxiety, and depression – while others may send you to a specialist.
+Your pediatrician is trained to understand child development and know what is typical for any given age or phase of development; however, they may not have specific expertise in treating mental health issues.
+Either way, your pediatrician can help assess the level of concern and then help refer you to a mental health specialist.
+Your pediatrician’s office should also be made aware of other types of help or treatment your child may be getting – just like when you see any other type of specialist for your child.

+Other places to turn for help include your school counselor, trusted teacher, or clergy.
+These people can often help you find the support you need.
 However, in some cases, families may find that no one seems to have the answers, or that others seem to reduce their concerns.
 Remember that you can always call a mental health professional directly if you have concerns or would like a meeting.
 It is sometimes hard to know who to call and where to start.
 However, most communities have qualified mental health professionals who specialize in treating children.

 If your child is experiencing a crisis, you should get help right away.